cloudant-labs/graphdb-slate/source/includes/api/_document.md

 }
 ```

-To create a document, make a POST request with the document's JSON content to `https://$USERNAME.cloudant.com/$DATABASE`.
-If you do not provide an `_id` field, Cloudant generates one automatically as a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+The response is a JSON document containing the ID of the created document, the revision string, and `"ok": true`.
+If you did not provide an `_id` field, Cloudant generates one automatically as a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+If creation of the document failed, the response contains a description of the error.

 ### Read